Bhutan Discovered - 7 Days

 Paro

-Enjoy breakfast at your hotel before a departure transfer to Paro airport for your flight out of Bhutan.
+Have breakfast at your hotel, then take a departure transfer to Paro Airport for your flight out of Bhutan.

 What's Included